rapid7/r7insight_docker/README.md

 Once again not required, but increases security.

-You can pass the `--no-stats` flag if you do not want stats to be published to Rapid7 InsightOps every second.
+You can pass the `--no-stats` flag if you do not want stats to be published to the Rapid7 Insight Platform every second.
 You __need this flag for Docker version < 1.5__.

-You can pass the `--no-logs` flag if you do not want logs to be published to Rapid7 InsightOps.
+You can pass the `--no-logs` flag if you do not want logs to be published to the Rapid7 Insight Platform.

-You can pass the `--no-dockerEvents` flag if you do not want events to be published to Rapid7 InsightOps.
+You can pass the `--no-dockerEvents` flag if you do not want events to be published to the Rapid7 Insight Platform.

-The `-i/--statsinterval <STATSINTERVAL>` downsamples the logs sent to Rapid7 InsightOps.
-It collects samples and averages them before sending to Rapid7 InsightOps.
+The `-i/--statsinterval <STATSINTERVAL>` downsamples the logs sent to the Rapid7 Insight Platform.
+It collects samples and averages them before sending.

 If you don't use the `-a` flag, a default value of `host="$(uname -n)"` will be added.